Snaacky/thewiki/docs/getting-started/torrenting.md

 # Torrenting

-Torrenting is a peer-to-peer file sharing method that facilitates the distribution and downloading of files over the internet.
+Torrenting is a peer-to-peer file-sharing method that facilitates the distribution and downloading of files over the internet.

 Unlike traditional file downloads, where files are obtained from a single source, torrenting leverages the collective resources of numerous participants, known as peers.
 This collaborative process enhances download speeds and reduces strain on individual servers, providing an efficient and resilient method for file transferring.
 A [torrent client](#torrent-client) allows you to connect with these peers and download the file in small fragments, which are put together to create the final result.